Understanding Preventive Maintenance (PM)

 Based on the objectives of preventive maintenance, it is obvious that this process offers several benefits.
 However, you might be surprised to know that preventive maintenance has both advantages and disadvantages.

 The decision to adopt a preventive maintenance system or not will largely fall back to the overall company strategy of whether to enhance and prolong the equipment or run to failure.
+A preventive maintenance strategy is often implemented along with a reliability centred maintenance program.

 Below are the benefits of preventive maintenance, as well as the disadvantages: